chrislemke/ChatFred/README.md

 ![Screenshot](workflow/assets/images/screenshot2.png)

 #### **Options** 🤗
-To handle the reply of ChatFred you have the following options.
+To handle the reply of ChatFred (InstructGPT) you have the following options.
 - <kbd>⏎</kbd>: Nothing by default.
 Set one or more actions in the [workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
 - <kbd>⌘</kbd> <kbd>⏎</kbd>: Show the reply in [Large Type](https://www.alfredapp.com/help/features/large-type/) (can be combined with <kbd>⌃</kbd>)
 - <kbd>⌥</kbd> <kbd>⏎</kbd>: Let ChatFred speak 🗣️